-The experts at firms like Gartner and Forrester have identified customer experience as key to business success.
+The experts at firms like Gartner and Forrester have identified high-impact customer experience as key to business success.
 It is suggested that brands be built around customer experience (CX) rather than the other way around.
 Because of the advantage of being able to engage and interact with the client by creating life-like interactions and experiences, Virtual Reality (VR) is positioned to be a key value differentiator.

 “By 2017, 89% of marketers expect customer experience to be their primary differentiator” – Gartner

 However, the CEM (customer experience management) team must first seek to understand what modern virtual reality is and what it can offer.
 Important concepts to consider are:

 - How to produce virtual reality to create a brand connected immersive experience

 - How a company can leverage VR technology in their industry

 - Research and understand specific instances where VR is being used today.

 sWhat is Modern Virtual Reality?